 99491

-Chronic care management services provided by a qualified healthcare professional for patients with multiple chronic conditions lasting at least 12 months.
+Chronic care management services are provided by a qualified healthcare professional for patients with multiple chronic conditions lasting at least 12 months.
 Requires a comprehensive care plan and at least 30 minutes of professional time per month.

 Payers offering Chronic Care Management (CCM) Reimbursement